 - unusual payments or direct debits appearing on your bank statements

 - important mail going missing - you should know when to expect a bank statement or a new cheque book, if it doesn't arrive, tell your bank

 - recycling bins and rubbish bags being tampered with

 - bills arriving for things that you haven't bought or for services you haven't ordered

 - new credit cards appearing on your credit record

 Reporting identity fraud or theft

-If you think that your identity or personal information has been stolen, don’t hesitate.
-Act quickly and report the problem.
+If you think that your identity or personal information has been stolen, report the problem immediately.

 Speak to your bank or building society straight away, if you think your credit/debit card, online bank account or cheque book have been stolen or hacked.

-If you think your post might have been intercepted or stolen, contact Royal Mail on:
+If you think your post might have been intercepted or stolen, contact Royal Mail: